-This Adire theme is well represented in her work.
+This fabric theme is well represented in her work.
 One immediately notices the textile-like chessboard patterns across styles whether oil, acrylic, watercolour or pen and ink.
 Certainly in ‘Dancers With Joy’ (1999), with its figurative depiction of three African women in traditional headwear and robes.
 The faded, receding red, gold and green hues remind one of the washed out dyes used on fashion fabrics.
 Perhaps, deliberately used here to accentuate her art-fabric theme.

 Her oil on canvas Women of Honour (2005) is actually painted on fabric.
 The white canvas is ‘knitted’ together as one would a tapestry or rug with the frayed edges evident.
 The theme of powerful women crops up again – the overriding image of the black matriarch, which Davies-Okundaye represents too, as a Yoruba chief.
 But the women shown here are everyday mothers and grandmothers, the brushstrokes representing their faces and bodies are angular and slight.
 Full-coloured in the centre ground, all else is an outline of activity.

 When that Adire indigo colour is finally introduced in Feminine Power (1994) it is shimmering and uncompromising.
-Indigo, aquamarine, turquoise – pinpointing the exact hue no longer becomes the objective when drawn into the wonder of this midnight scene.
+Indigo, aquamarine – pinpointing the exact hue no longer becomes the objective when drawn into the wonder of this midnight scene.
 The four female figures seem effervescent with joy.
 Happiness and celebration another dominant theme in the work.
 African women expressing qualities of growth, strength and bursting with the appreciation of life and its ‘biggest mom’ Mother Nature.
 Not merely hardship and struggle.
 No paintings of black women with heads buried in their hands.

 Continuing this emphasis on joy is Celebration II, a painting of traditional African musicians, which although acrylic on canvas makes you want to reach out and run your hands along it just to check.
 This is because she’s bumped up this 2D image into a 3D effect using nothing more than the clever use of a paintbrush.
-You find yourself scrutinising her clever sense of perspective and highlighting skills and pondering whether Chief Davies-Okundaye is playing games with our sense of perception.
+You find yourself scrutinising her clever sense of perspective and highlighting skills and pondering whether Chief Davies-Okundaye is toying with our sense of perception.